ANNEGRET F. HANNAWA

 Welcome to my personal website!
 I am a professor of health communication who is interested in the conceptual and empirical intersections between human fallibility, interpersonal communication science and healthcare.

-Three key questions that motivate my research are:
+Two key questions that motivate my research are:

 My research examines the effects of human fallibility on health and well-being.
 Humans err, and such errors have the potential to harm others.
 My investigations measure the ways in which errors compromise our health, well-being, and relationships, and how "safe communication" (Hannawa et al., 2017) and competent disclosure may alleviate such effects.
 Furthermore, I investigate to what extent interpersonal communication processes -- the sense-making activities that happen between us -- can function as a mechanism for error reduction and constitute the pathway to more consistent and reliable care.